Subway in Cape Canaveral

 - What did the most recent inspection of Subway in Cape Canaveral find?

-- Subway in Cape Canaveral was most recently inspected on January 7, 2026 with 3 violation(s).
+- Subway in Cape Canaveral was most recently inspected on June 15, 2026 with 2 violation(s), including 2 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Subway in Cape Canaveral ever been shut down?